jasongrimes/fretboardfoundation/README.md

 Save the PDF file to `pdf/Fretboard-Foundation-YYYY-MM-DD.pdf`, and also copy it over the existing `pdf/Fretboard Foundation.pdf`.

+## Update the list of editions

+Update `_pages/editions.md` with a link to the new edition.

 ## Tag a new release in GitHub